Johnnycake: The Bahamas

-In the Bahamas, "johnny cake" refers to a bread made with flour, sugar, butter, and water.
+In the Bahamas, "Johnny cake" refers to a bread made with flour, sugar, butter, and water.
 After being kneaded, the bread is baked until lightly browned, and has a soft and malleable middle.
 This bread is usually eaten with soup or on its own.
 The common bread consumed in the Bahamas in 1725 was made of corn and flour.
-According to Mark Catesby, an English naturalist who visited North America and the Caribbean in the early 1700s, "Their bread is made of Maiz, or Indian Corn, and also of Wheat; the first they cultivate but not sufficient for their consumption.
-Wheat is imported to them in Flower from the Northern Colonies."
+According to Mark Catesby, an English naturalist who visited North America and the Caribbean in the early 1700s, "Their bread is made of Maiz, or Indian Corn, and also of Wheat; the first they cultivate, but not sufficient for their consumption.
+Wheat is imported to them in Flour from the Northern Colonies."

+The Boney M music disco group sang about Johnny Cakes in their song, "Brown Girl in the Ring", eating fried fish and Johnny Cakes on Saturday night.

 Dominican Republic

 Yaniqueques or yanikeke are a Dominican Republic version of the johnnycake, supposedly brought over in the nineteenth century by English-speaking migrants (possibly of Afro-Caribbean descent).
-These cakes are made with flour, baking powder, butter and water; they are typically deep-fried.
+These cakes are made with flour, baking powder, butter, and water; they are typically deep-fried.
 They are a popular beach snack, especially in Boca Chica.

 Caribbean Netherlands

-Johnnycakes refer to flat discs of deep-fried bread dough in Curaçao, other Dutch overseas territories and areas with significant Dutch Antillean communities.
-It is usually leavened with baking powder or soda and generally does not contain cornmeal.
-It is usually eaten filled with a slice of Gouda cheese or salted cod.
+Johnnycakes refer to flat discs of deep-fried wheat bread dough in Curaçao, other Dutch overseas territories, and areas with significant Dutch Antillean communities.
+They are usually leavened with baking powder or soda and generally do not contain cornmeal.
+They are usually eaten filled with a slice of Gouda cheese or salted cod.

 Jamaica

-Johnnycake is a traditional staple across the island.
-Some people call these fried dumplings whilst others say fried johnnycakes.
-Recipe incorporates flour, sugar, salt, baking powder, margarine or butter and water or milk.
-Once kneaded, the dough is fried in cooking oil.
+Fried johnnycakes, also called fried dumplings, are a traditional staple across the island.
+They are made of flour, sugar, salt, baking powder, margarine or butter, and water or milk.
+The kneaded dough is fried in oil.

+Belize

+Within the Belize Settlement, the British imported flour, with rations given to the enslaved.
+In the early Belize Settlement, "Johnny Cakes," also known as "Journey Cakes," were prepared over a firehart and eaten by the enslaved woodcutters.
+Belizean Journey Cakes are a small baked bread, leavened with baking power and scored on top with the kiss of a fork during proofing, to prevent "puffing" of the bread.
+Merchant Baymen of the Bay of Honduras (Belize), were linked to the New England Colonies.

 United States

-The modern johnnycake is a staple in the cuisine of New England, and New Englanders claim it originated in Rhode Island.
+The modern johnnycake is a staple in the traditional cuisine of New England, where it is believed to have originated in Rhode Island.
 A modern jonnycake is fried gruel made from yellow or white cornmeal that is mixed with salt and hot water or milk, and sometimes sweetened.
 In the Southern United States, the same food is referred to as a hoecake.

+In popular culture

+The eighth episode of season six of the HBO crime drama The Sopranos is named Johnny Cakes, after the modern dish found mainly in New England.

+The first Little house In the big woods Laura Ingalls Wilder book describes the Johnny cake in its penultimate chapter, The wonderful machine.